Code-Institute-Submissions/MS3-2/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

--   submit

-- add/edit delete

--   about
+-   Submit, Edit and Delete operations to manage book recommendations.

+-   About page with link to article which inspired the project plus clear instructions on how to proceed.

 ### Future Features